 All our projects use Git, mostly with a repository hosted on GitHub.
 Since we're a small team, and most projects have less than three people working on it simultaneously, we have pretty loose Git guidelines since we rarely bump into conflicts.

 If the repo contains the source code of a site its name should be the main naked domain name of that site.
 It should be lowercased.

 Sites that are hosted on a subdomain may use that subdomain in their name

 If the repo concerns something else, for example a package, its name should be kebab-cased.

-If you're going to remember one thing in this guide, remember this: Once a project has gone live, the master branch must always be stable.
-It should be safe to deploy the master branch to production at all times.
+If you're going to remember one thing in this guide, remember this: Once a project has gone live, the main branch must always be stable.
+It should be safe to deploy the main branch to production at all times.
 All branches are assumed to be active; stale branches should get cleaned up accordingly.